TheBabblingBrin/Chord-Cloud/README.md

     }
     ```

+### Delete a Song From a Playlist

+Deletes a song from an existing playlist.

+* Require Authentication: true
+* Require proper authorization: Playlist must belong to the current user
+* Request
+  * Method: DELETE
+  * URL: /api/playlists/:playlistId/songs/:songId
+  * Body: none

+* Successful Response
+  * Status Code: 200
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Successfully deleted",
+      "statusCode": 200
+    }
+    ```

+* Error response: Couldn't find a Playlist with the specified id
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Playlist couldn't be found",
+      "statusCode": 404
+    }
+    ```

+* Error response: Couldn't find a Song with the specified id on the specified Playlist
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "The specified song was not on this playlist", "statusCode": 404
+    }
+    ```

 ### Get all Playlists created by the Current User

 Returns all the playlists created by the current user.